Part of the Advance America chain · locations

 At this Phenix City Advance America branch, you can access payday loans, title loans, and other short-term financial solutions.
 Call +1 334-297-0228 to discuss your specific needs or visit in person to complete your application quickly.

-If you're a Phenix City resident facing an unexpected expense or need quick cash before your next paycheck, bring valid ID and proof of income—this location can often process loans the same day.
+If you're a Phenix City resident facing an unexpected expense or are researching short-term cash access before your next paycheck, bring valid ID and proof of income—this location can often process loans the same day.
 Advance America specializes in accessible short-term lending when traditional banks aren't an option.

 Services & Features